noodldocs/noodldocs.github.io/modules/webappnavigation/navigate.md

 The maximum opacity of the overlay.
 It starts at `0` and animates to this value. `0` disables it, and `1` makes the overlay animate to 100% opacity.
 Only available for _Push_ transitions.

 **Fade In**
 Available for _Popup_ transitions.
-This indicates if the new top component should fade in our not during the transition.
+This indicates if the new top component should fade in ou not during the transition.

 **Timing**
 This is a timing curve that controls the delay, duration and animation ease of the transition.